citp/privacy-policy-historical/s/si/sim/simplycast.com.md

 **Contacting Us About Privacy**

-If you wish to unsubscribe from SimplyCast's or client's mailing list please send an email to [compliance@simplycast.com](mailto:compliance@simplycast.com)
+If you wish to unsubscribe from SimplyCast’s or client’s mailing list please send an email to [compliance@simplycast.com](mailto:compliance@simplycast.com)

 If you have questions about this privacy statement, the practices of this website, or your dealings with our company, please contact us at the mailing address below:

 SimplyCast.com
-7 Mellor Avenue
+73 Tacoma Drive, Suite 400
 Dartmouth, Nova Scotia
-B3B 0E8 Canada
+B2W 3Y6 Canada

 ### PARTNERS AND PROGRAMS

 **TRUSTe**
 We are a Participant in the TRUSTe Privacy Seal Program.
 TRUSTe is an independent organization whose mission is to advance privacy and trust in the networked world.
 As the Site wants to demonstrate its commitment to your privacy, it has agreed to disclose its information practices and have its privacy practices monitored for compliance by TRUSTe.
-This privacy statement covers the Site [[www.SimplyCast.com]](http://www.SimplyCast.com\]) and any and all sub-domains thereof.
+This privacy statement covers the Site [www.SimplyCast.com](https://web.archive.org/) and any and all sub-domains thereof.
 The TRUSTe program does not cover personally identifiable information that may be collected through software downloaded through the Site, including any subdomains.
-Because the Site owners (i.e. SimplyCast and its subsidiaries) want to demonstrate its commitment to users' privacy, it has agreed to disclose its information practices and have its privacy practices reviewed for compliance by TRUSTe.
+Because the Site owners (i.e. SimplyCast and its subsidiaries) want to demonstrate its commitment to users’ privacy, it has agreed to disclose its information practices and have its privacy practices reviewed for compliance by TRUSTe.

 If you have any questions or concerns regarding this statement, you should first contact Alex Jones at [compliance@simplycast.com](mailto:compliance@simplycast.com) or by telephone at 902-835-8974.
-If you do not receive acknowledgment of your inquiry or your inquiry has not been satisfactorily addressed, you should contact TRUSTe at [http://watchdog.truste.com/pvr.php?page=complaint&url](http://watchdog.truste.com/pvr.php?page=complaint&url) TRUSTe will then serve as a liaison with us to resolve your concerns.
+If you do not receive acknowledgment of your inquiry or your inquiry has not been satisfactorily addressed, you should contact TRUSTe at<https://feedback-form.truste.com/watchdog/request> TRUSTe will then serve as a liaison with us to resolve your concerns.

-We participate in the EU Safe Harbor Privacy Framework as set forth by the United States Department of Commerce.
-As part of our participation in the Safe Harbor, we have agreed to TRUSTe dispute resolution for disputes relating to our compliance with the Safe Harbor Privacy Framework.
-If you have any complaints regarding our compliance with the Safe Harbor you should first contact us.
-If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by Internet at <http://www.truste.org/users/users_watchdog_intro.html>, fax at +1 415-520-3420, or mail at Watchdog Complaints, TRUSTe, 55 2nd Street, Second Floor, San Francisco, CA, USA 94105.
-If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
-For information about TRUSTe or the operation of TRUSTe’s dispute resolution process, see <http://www.truste.org/users/users_watchdog_intro.html> or request this information from TRUSTe at any of the addresses listed above.
-The TRUSTe dispute resolution process shall be conducted in English.
-For human resources data we have agreed to cooperate with Data Protection Authorities.
-Any questions, comments or complaints about the data practices (including without limitation compliance with data privacy principles of notice, choice, onward transfer, access, security, data integrity, or enforcement) of a hosted online OnBoarding software customer or partner for whom we process data should be addressed to that customer or partner.
-More information about the United States Department of Commerce Safe Harbor program, including the principles set forth above, can be found at <http://www.export.gov/safeharbor>.

 **Better Business Bureau**

 We are compliant with the BBBOnLine(R) Privacy standards and are fully authorized to display the BBBOnLine Privacy Seal.
-By participating in the Council of Better Business Bureau's BBBOnLine Privacy Program we have made a commitment to meet the programs' strict requirements regarding how we treat your information and have it verified by BBBOnLine as required.
+By participating in the Council of Better Business Bureau’s BBBOnLine Privacy Program we have made a commitment to meet the programs’ strict requirements regarding how we treat your information and have it verified by BBBOnLine as required.
 Businesses that qualify for the BBBOnLine Privacy Seal are demonstrating the care and respect they have for the treatment of personal data.
 Further information about this program is available at [http://www.bbbonline.org](http://www.bbbonline.org/).